 You can learn about other uses of the Spanish verb dar here.

-English: In that moment it gave him fear to ask for help.
+English: At that moment it gave him fear to ask for help.

 Español: En ese momento le dio miedo pedir ayuda.

-English: We didn’t used to care about politics, now we do.
+English: We didn’t use to care about politics, now we do.

 Español: Nos daba igual la política, ahora sí.